DavidePlessi/pyfit/readme.md

-# 🏋️‍♂️ FitTrack
+# 🏋️‍♂️ PyFit

-**FitTrack** is a full-stack web app to manage and log workouts — built with
+**PyFit** is a full-stack web app to manage and log workouts — built with
 **FastAPI + MongoDB (Beanie)** on the backend and **Vue 3 (Vite)** on the frontend.

 ---